MeetDarkPow/R-Community-Analysis/README.md

 #### **Word network of tweets - Paired Word Analysis**

-This is a plot-network of most frequently two words which were used together in #rstats tweets by the users.
+The tweets text is studied and most frequently 2 words used together are collected with their respective word frequency.
+These words do include stop-words too.
+So, for the proper study we have to remove the stop-words from the tweets text.
+Therefore, after removing the stop-words we get a proper information of 2 words used together.
+An output word network can be created of these words displayed as below.

 ```
 install.packages("widyr")